Terafugia/mxe_qtbase_qtserialport/README.md

-It is a clone of [MXE](https://github.com/mxe/mxe).
+It is a build of [MXE](https://github.com/mxe/mxe).
 Please visit it to know about license and etc.
+We use it to accelerate building on gitlab-ci (building of qt with mxe takes a lot of time).
+Note also that this build contains static Qt - read a Qt license.

+If you have a time - use [MXE](https://github.com/mxe/mxe).

+If you can use arch-linux - use [mingw-w64-archlinux](https://sourceforge.net/projects/mingw-w64-archlinux/).

 # How to build Qt project for Windows on Linux